 I’ve been writing poetry since I was in elementary school and have continued throughout my life, some periods more prolific than others, depending on the demands of my job, motherhood or both.
 I learned very early on how to steal time wherever I could amid the demands of daily life.

 I started to publish individual poems in my late twenties.
 I finally published my first collection of poems, The Bottle Diggers, in May 2017 (Turning Point Press).
 My second collection Poisons & Antidotes (Deerbrook Editions) follows in 2021.
 I have been nominated twice for a Pushcart Prize, the first time for my poem “Murder,” a poem about the murder of a friend which was published by J Journal, and the second time for “Heavenly Angel Food Cake” published by Chiron Review.
 I was a finalist in Georgia College’s Arts & Letters Prize contest, a semi-finalist in the Gulf Coast Prize in Poetry, and a semi-finalist in River Styx International Poetry Contest.
-My poems have appeared in Alaska Quarterly Review, Annals of Internal Medicine, Ars Medica, Barrow Street, Chiron Review, Cimarron Review, The Comstock Review, Graham House Review, The Lake, Plainsongs, Reed Magazine, Stanford Literary Review, St. Petersburg Review, Writers Resist, and the chapbook Still Against War, Poems for Marie Ponsot.
+My poems have appeared in Alaska Quarterly Review, Annals of Internal Medicine, Ars Medica, Barrow Street, Chiron Review, Cimarron Review, The Comstock Review, Graham House Review, The Lake, Plainsongs, Reed Magazine, Spoon River Poetry Review, Stanford Literary Review, St. Petersburg Review, Writers Resist, and the chapbook Still Against War, Poems for Marie Ponsot.

 What About My Poetry?